Oczko24/Obsidian-transparent/README.md

 # Obsidian transparent

-now it looks more minimal and screenshoots are not up to date at the moment

 This theme is designed to be **light**, **simple**, **aesthetic**, and **minimalistic**.
 It provides a clean and unobtrusive user interface that allows you to focus on your notes without distraction, with **excellent mobile support**.

 colors may differ a litte bit